hahaitsyunha/STATS220/README.md

 - I can type 100+ wpm in both QWERTY and Colemak-DH
 - I have voluntary nystagmus meaning I can control my eyeballs and make them shake

+###2 Truths, 1 Lie###
+1. I broke my bone after falling off my scooter
+2. I started playing the piano at the age of 3
+3. I have 2 pet cats

 ![](https://i.redd.it/uo9msjsnwi5c1.gif)